 Parenting During the Holidays

 Second, remind kids of the social skills that they have learned.
-You can teach a social skill, such as recognizing and honoring all of the various holidays’ celebrations from the differing backgrounds of students.
-It becomes more difficult for them to remember basic skills with all of the changes in the environment and with schedules.
-As adults, we often neglect to give praise to our kids when they do a good job or remember something that we taught them.
+You can teach a social skill, such as recognizing and honoring all of the various holidays’ celebrations from students’ differing backgrounds.
+It becomes more difficult for them to remember basic skills with all of the environment’s changes and schedules.
+As adults, we often neglect to praise our kids when they do a good job or remember something that we taught them.
 It is always good to support them but to not overdo it.

 Third, use those mistakes to make them into teachable moments.
-We all mess up, including us adults, so don’t forget to patiently process something with kids and help them to understand how they can do better.
-Do this without judgment ensuring that they understand that you are still supporting them and that making mistakes is a part of the life process.
-I like to do this by starting with telling the child what they did wrong and then teach him how to make a better choice.
+We all mess up, including us adults, so don’t forget to patiently process something with kids and help them understand how they can do better.
+Do this without judgment ensuring that they know that you are still supporting them and that making mistakes is a part of the life process.
+I like to do this by telling the child what they did wrong and then teaching him how to make a better choice.

 Yours for better parenting,